TicketsBot/docs/src/premium/whitelabel-setup-guide.md

 ![Invite](/img/whitelabel/invite.webp)

-### We are not finished yet.
-Although the bot may be in your server, no commands or buttons will work until you complete all steps of the guide.
+### `We are not finished yet.
+Although the bot may be in your server, no commands or buttons will work until you complete ALL steps of the guide.`

 ## Configuring Interactions